 When a woman’s membranes rupture, she should contact her physician immediately.
 About 80 to 90% of women with PROM at term and about 50% of women with PROM preterm go into labor spontaneously within 24 h; > 90% of women with PROM go into labor within 2 wk.
 The earlier the membranes rupture before 37 wk, the longer the delay between rupture and labor onset.
 If membranes rupture at term but labor does not start within several hours, labor is typically induced to lower risk of maternal and fetal infection.

 When pregnant women are admitted, their BP, heart and respiratory rates, temperature, and weight are recorded, and presence or absence of edema is noted.
 A urine specimen is collected for protein and glucose analysis, and blood is drawn for a CBC and blood typing.
 A physical examination is done.
-While examining the abdomen, the clinician estimates size, position, and presentation of the fetus, using Leopold's maneuvers (see Fig. 1: Normal Pregnancy, Labor, and Delivery: Leopold maneuver.).
+While examining the abdomen, the clinician estimates size, position, and presentation of the fetus, using Leopold maneuvers (see Figure: Leopold maneuver.).
 The clinician notes the presence and rate of fetal heart sounds, as well as location for auscultation.
 Preliminary estimates of the strength, frequency, and duration of contractions are also recorded.
 A helpful mnemonic device for evaluation is the 3 Ps: powers (contraction strength, frequency, and duration), passage (pelvic measurements), and passenger (eg, fetal size, position, heart rate pattern).

 If labor is active and the pregnancy is at term, a clinician examines the vagina with 2 fingers of a gloved hand to evaluate progress of labor.
 If bleeding (particularly if heavy) is present, the examination is delayed until placental location is confirmed by ultrasonography.
 If bleeding results from placenta previa, vaginal examination can initiate severe hemorrhage.
 If labor is not active but membranes are ruptured, a speculum examination is done initially to document cervical dilation and effacement and to estimate station (location of the presenting part); however, digital examinations are delayed until the active phase of labor or problems (eg, decreased fetal heart sounds) occur.
 If the membranes have ruptured, any fetal meconium (producing greenish-brown discoloration) should be noted because it may be a sign of fetal stress.
 If labor is preterm (< 37 wk) or has not begun, only a sterile speculum examination should be done, and a culture should be taken for gonococci, chlamydiae, and group B streptococci.